Candice Marie Benbow is a writer and theologian.

 Through writing, Candice's essays give voice to the shared experiences of heartbreak, grief and journeying towards toward wholeness.
 Following the release of Jay Z’s thirteenth studio album “4:44”, Candice wrote “4:43”, chronicling the stories of women who are caught on the underside of the growth of men.
 It has been read over 300,000 times and shared over 100,000 times across social media platforms.
 In addition to her own blog, her work has appeared in Urban Cusp, ShePreaches, Ebony (digital), Essence (digital) For Harriet and Patheos.

-As a public educator, Candice cares about bridging the academy and community through digital projects, including social syllabi.
-In May 2016, following the release of Beyoncé’s visual album Lemonade, Candice created the #LemonadeSyllabus hashtag and social media campaign.
-With contributions from over 70 Black women, Candice released the syllabus as a free downloadable resource of over 250 works centered around the lives of Black women.
-Within the first week, it was downloaded over 40,000 times.
-In February 2017, Candice collaborated with The Elle.com Media Scholars at the Anna Julia Cooper Center at Wake Forest University, under the direction of Dr. Melissa Harris-Perry, to create the A Seat at the Table Syllabus (#SeatSyllabus) in response to Solange Knowles’ powerful album of the same name.
+As an public educator, Candice cares about bridging the gap between the academy and community through digital projects.
+In May 2016, following the release of Beyoncé’s visual album Lemonade, Candice created the Lemonade Syllabus.
+With contributions from over 70 Black women, the syllabus is a free downloadable resource of over 250 works centered around the lives of Black women.
+Within the first week, it was downloaded over 40,000 times and has reached over 600,000 downloads.
+In February 2017, Candice collaborated with The Elle.com Media Scholars at the Anna Julia Cooper Center at Wake Forest University, under the direction of Dr. Melissa Harris-Perry, to create the A Seat at the Table Syllabus in response to Solange Knowles’ powerful album of the same name.

-Candice considers herself a displaced Southerner living in New Jersey with her dog, Langston.
+A member of Alpha Kappa Alpha Sorority, Incorporated, Candice considers herself a displaced Southerner living in New Jersey with her dog, Langston.